khanlab/snakebids/docs/tutorial/tutorial.md

 $ cd snakebids-tutorial
 ```

-Check your python version to make sure you have at least version 3.7 or higher:
+Check your python version to make sure you have at least version 3.7 or higher (extra steps
+may be required on older versions like 3.8, e.g. see [here](https://github.com/snakemake/snakemake/issues/2608#issuecomment-2051522989)):

 ```console
 $ python --version